Auckland Harbour Bridge: Event management

-Proposed walk- and cycleway
+Proposed shared path

 Original proposal

 When the bridge was built, rail lines and walking paths were dropped for cost reasons, and neither were they included during the clip-on construction (people can walk on the span only via guided tours).
 After the early 1990s increase in public transportation patronage in Auckland, the Ministry of Works and Development investigated if the 'clip-ons' could be used for a light rail system, which they found was feasible if the lanes were used exclusively for this purpose.
-In 2007 discussions about the addition of a cycle and footpath link was mooted.
-Transit noted that this would cost between NZ$20 million and $40 million, but public support has been polled as very high.
-The GetAcross group and Cycle Action Auckland argue that lower-cost options are available, and that provision for a walk- and cycleway could relatively easily be included in the bridge strengthening works currently being planned for the clip-ons.
+In 2007 discussions about the addition of a cycle and footpath link were mooted.
+Transit noted that this would cost between NZ$20 million and $40 million.

-The GetAcross group is showcasing its proposed walking/cycling solution, called SkyPath, on its website and invites visitors to sign a petition supporting or opposing the proposal.

 A 2008 proposal to modify the clip-ons and potentially widen them to add walking and cycling paths met with different reactions.
 While Auckland Regional Council and North Shore City Council voted to support it (under certain conditions), Auckland City Council considered the costs to be too high.
-Other stakeholders such as the NZ Transport Agency (NZTA) considered the proposal as not having enough merit for the $22–53 million price tag, though campaigners note that the costs cited for the project include 45% contingencies.
+The NZTA considered the proposal as not having enough merit for the $22–53 million cost, though campaigners noted that the costs cited for the project included 45% contingencies.
 A proposal from the Auckland Regional Council (one of the proponents) to open up part of the clip-on structure for a walking / cycling trial use over several summer weekends, to show whether it would attract enough users, did not go forward.

+The GetAcross group was showcasing its proposed plan, called SkyPath, on its website.
+Following years of campaigning, Skypath, was promised funding by the Labour Party in the lead-up to the 2017 general election.
+Once Labour was in government, the project was passed to NZTA which released a revised design in 2019.

+In June 2021, Transport Minister Michael Wood announced a new stand-alone walking and cycling bridge would be built on the eastern side of the Auckland Harbour Bridge.
+The bridge was estimated to cost a total of $785 million and had the support of Auckland mayor Phil Goff.